Support for the community of Badger Farm & Oliver’s Battery during the Covid-19 crisis.

 There is support available to keep your child safe online.
 Below are some useful links to help parents and carers:

-Please remember to follow any social distancing measures put in place by supermarkets when shopping in store.
+Please remember to wear a face covering and to follow any social distancing measures put in place by supermarkets when shopping in store.
 Note that the opening hours below may change on Bank Holiday weekends – check the store’s website for details.

-Badger Farm Sainsbury’s opening hours are currently 8am–10pm Monday to Saturday and 10am–4pm on Sunday.
-Between 8am and 9am on Mondays, Wednesdays and Fridays, the store will be dedicated to serving elderly and disabled customers.
-Between 7.30am and 8am Monday to Saturday, the store will be open to NHS and Social Care workers with a relevant pass or ID.
+Badger Farm Sainsbury’s is now open as usual Monday – Sunday.
+Between 8am and 9am on Mondays, Wednesdays and Fridays, the store will be prioritising access to serving elderly and disabled customers.
+Between 7.30am and 8.00am Monday to Saturday, the store will prioritise access to NHS and Social Care workers with a relevant pass or ID.

 Shopping for others